 The Federal Motor Carrier Safety Administration (FMCSA) estimates that nearly 28 percent of commercial truck drivers have mild to severe sleep apnea.
 Why is this cause for concern in New Mexico?
-Well, if a trucker has sleep apnea, he is more likely to be drowsy when he drives and that puts motorists at risk on our highways and byways.
+Well, if a trucker has sleep apnea, he is more likely to be drowsy when he drives, and that puts motorists at risk on our highways and byways.

 What Is Sleep Apnea?

-According to the University of New Mexico’s Sleep Disorders Center, obstructive sleep apnea is when the breathing passage at the back of the throat falls shut during the night, causing the sleeper to struggle for breath and waking up in the process.
+According to the University of New Mexico’s Sleep Disorders Center, obstructive sleep apnea is when the breathing passage at the back of the throat falls shut during the night, causing the sleeper to struggle for breath and wake up in the process.
 While people with sleep apnea usually snore, they are not generally aware of the sleep interruptions they are experiencing.
-As a result, they become sleep deprived and experience drowsiness throughout the day.
+As a result, they become sleep-deprived and experience drowsiness throughout the day.
 It is estimated that 80 percent of people with sleep apnea are undiagnosed.